-Millions of others find an escape from the pressures on them by fantasizing.45 Thus mental illness has grown enormously in the last thirty years, and-at the present rate, one out of every four Americans can expect to spend some part of their who cannot afford to buy their way out of environmental hazards continue to bear the brunt of the consequences.
+Millions of others find an escape from the pressures on them by fantasizing.45 Thus mental illness has grown enormously in the last thirty years, and-at the present rate, one out of every four kets often contributes to the environmental problems they claim to solve and employ equally exploitative labor practices.
+Those who cannot afford to buy their way out of environmental hazards continue to bear the brunt of the consequences.

-^{45.} This pressure and increased alienation have given rise to compulsive internet use, by some estimates affecting over a third of the population, and the use of social media to replace real relationships.
+45 This pressure and increased alienation have given rise to compulsive internet use, by some estimates affecting over a third of the population, and the use of social media to replace real relationships.